kristopolous/fiction/framework.md

 By making every project asymptotically impossible to deliver vaporware, the ideal framework ensures that people are always doing something while at the same time nothing ever gets done.

-The old is dying and the new cannot be born; in this interregnum you're on salary so make it last as long as possible.
+The old is dying and the new cannot be born; in this interregnum they're on salary so they make it last as long as possible.

 ## Make things as difficult as you can
 ### The maxim of maximum unreasonability